zeke-code/gitlab-flow/README.md

 3. **Staging Environment**

    - Features deemed stable are promoted to `staging` via Merge Request.
-   - CI/CD deploys to staging and runs tests.
+   - CI/CD does version bumping, deploys to staging and runs tests.
    - Manual QA is performed, and release notes are prepared.

 ```mermaid